vrandall66/front-end-submissions-public/1904/mod-2/game-time/eric-katie-djavan.md

 * [ ] Novice - Developers can integrate typography, color choices, and layout in ways that do not detract from legibility.
 * [ ] Advanced Beginner - Developers can apply fundamental design concepts with increased sensitivity that result in clear legibility but likely break in areas of layout or “noise”.
-* [ ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
+* [ x ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, typography, color choices, and layout decisions are thoughtful and appropriate, and strongly enhance the layout and legibility of the design.

+* **Love** the active/inactive players looking at each other haha that's great!!!
+* Looks like the reset game button isn't working?
+* Would like to see a little more flexibility in the answer checking...e.g. if I enter 'car' for a reason to miss work, I'd expect it to be an accepted answer if 'car trouble' was on the board.
+Trickier logic to put in place here for that, but might be helpful for users
+* I'd like that start game button to be a little more front and center after entering the player names, it doesn't stand out too much right now and I feel like it's competing with a lot of other elements on the page for attention (also have that start game button disappear in favor of the reset button once we're already playing)

 ### CSS/Sass Style

 * [ ] Novice - There are several (10+) instances of duplication and one or two major bugs.
 Developers write code with unnecessary selectors or tags which do not increase clarity.
 * [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
 There may be one to two minor bugs.
 There may be some unncessary selectors or tags.
 Application adds organization for the whole stylesheet and within rules.
-* [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
+* [ x ] Proficient - Application is thoughtfully put together with comments to help guide organization.
 There may be some duplication (fewer than 5 instances) present.
 Comments are present to assist with organization of code.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
 There are zero instances where an instructor would recommend taking a different approach.

+* Nice use of variables and nesting, variable names could potentially be a bit more specific. e.g. instead of just 'font', I'd like to know if this is a heading font? a body text font? etc.

 ### JavaScript Style & OOP